orkes-io/docs/docs/reference-docs/api/workflow/skip-task-from-workflow.md

 # Skip Task from Workflow Execution

-Skips a given task execution from a current running workflow.
+Skips a given task execution from a currently running workflow.

 ## Input Payload